About pale skin

 - easily gets dizzy or short of breath

-- has yellow skin or eyes, darker urine or lighter poo.
+- has yellow skin or eyes, or darker wee or lighter poo than usual.

-You know your child best, so trust your instincts if your child doesn’t seem well.
-Signs that your child has a serious illness that requires urgent medical attention include severe pain, drowsiness, sudden pale or blue skin, dehydration, troubled breathing, seizures and reduced responsiveness.
+Signs that your child needs urgent medical attention include severe pain, drowsiness, sudden pale or blue skin, dehydration, troubled breathing, seizures and reduced responsiveness.